outdodged/hypereye/README.md

 # HYPEREYE: Mini AMD Hypervisor

-A small AMD SVM (AMD Secure Virtual Machine) Hypervisor for Linux systems.
+A small (optimized) AMD SVM (AMD Secure Virtual Machine) Hypervisor.
 It provides a clear interface for creating guests, setting registers and donating memory to the guest.
-HYPEREYE is intended to be a minimal hypervisor without capabilities such as complex device emulation.
+It is intended to be a minimal hypervisor without capabilities such as complex device emulation.
 It is primarily **supposed to show how AMD SVM is used and how a hypervisor, such as KVM, works under the hood**.
 Therefore, booting of complex systems, such as Linux or Windows, is not supported.
 In order to be still a comprehensive und easily understandable, HyperEye is intended to have a small codebase.

-HyperEye's backend and SVM defs have some functions from Kraken and other projects (so most defs aren't 1:1 and can have some issues)
+H.E.'s backend and SVM defs have some functions from Kraken and other projects (so most defs aren't 1:1 and can have some issues)

 This project is a reworked and better optimization of other hypervisors out there with new features aswell.

 I am happy about any suggestions in order to improve this project!
 And if you find a bug, please report it.
 There still might be a few in here, since the project is still in development.

+## Branches
+- AMD
+- Intel (soon 🔜🔜)

 ## Features
 The features HYPEREYE provides are:
  - Donating userspace memory to the guest